syncfusion-content/wpf-docs/wpf/Scheduler/appointments.md

 N> Appointment which lasts through an entire day (exact 24 hours) will be considered as all day appointment without setting `AllDay` property.
 For example 06/09/2018 12:00AM to 06/10/2018 12:00AM.

+## Appointment generating behavior
+Scheduler supports to change the all day appointment creation behavior by using [AppointmentBehavior](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~AppointmentBehavior.html) property.

+`Default` - Appointmnets will be generated in AllDay panel when enable the `AllDay` property.
+`ExChangeBehavior` - Appointments will be generated when appointment has scheduled for full day.

 ## All day appointment panel
 All-day appointment and Spanned appointment doesn’t block out entire time slot in Scheduler, rather it will render in separate layout exclusively for all-day appointment.
-It can be enabled by setting [ShowAllDay](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~ShowAllDay.html) property.
+It can be disabled by setting [ShowAllDay](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~ShowAllDay.html) property.

 {% tabs %}
 {% highlight xaml %}